covid-19-impact-lab/twitter_analysis/README.md

 conda activate twitter_analysis
 ```
 instead of the two conda commands above.

-## Entrypoints for engagement / Enhancements

-- Improve language detection: Go through the tweets which are categorized as neither
-  English nor German.
-If they are wrongly classified, inspect what needs to change to
-  categorize them correctly.

-## Literature and Resources

-Literature and other resources that we are using can be found in ``src/literature``.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->